Archery and Shooting Sports

 Only field tips are allowed at the range and course.
 A Park Entrance License is required.

-Operating hours for the archery range is year-round sun up to sun down.
+Operating hours for the archery range are sunup to sundown year-round.
 For more information please contact the park at 605.432.6374.

 Shadehill Recreation Area Archery Range